Horror Movie Blog > Horror Movie Reviews > Child's Play Review (1988)

 It's fascinating to consider how he would eventually become one of the most iconic villains in slasher movie history, despite the fact that, honestly, he isn't all that frightening.

-Catherine Hicks shines as the resilient and overburdened mother, showcasing strength and resilience in the face of adversitym and espite numerous confrontations with Chucky, she emerges nearly unscathed, solidifying her portrayal as a formidable female lead.
+Catherine Hicks shines as the resilient and overburdened mother, showcasing strength and resilience in the face of adversity and despite numerous confrontations with Chucky, she emerges nearly unscathed, solidifying her portrayal as a formidable female lead.

-Brad Dourif voices Chucky and also portrays him in human form in select scenes.
-This early installment in the franchise presented Chucky in a less comedic light compared to the later films, but it still has that dark humored element that will make you laugh, but it's more evident in later films.
-But it is definitely more of an evil Chucky in this one.
+Brad Dourif voices Chucky and also portrays him in human form in select scenes, and this early installment in the franchise presented Chucky in a less comedic light compared to the later films, but it still has that dark humored element that will make you laugh, but it's more evident in later films.

 His calculated actions, such as attempting to stab the detective while driving and manipulating him into accelerating, and his disturbing delight at the prospect of possessing the body of a six-year-old boy. is actually a joy to watch, and that sounds weird to write.

-The special effects in this movie also deserve praise as well.
-Long before CGI became popular, it had to rely on animatronics and puppetry to bring the doll to life..
+The special effects in this movie also deserve praise as long before CGI became popular, it had to rely on animatronics and puppetry to bring the doll to life..

 The attention to detail in his facial expressions as he curses and argues with his victims and the ability for his plastic, cute face to quickly switch back and forth from innocence to malice is pretty impressive for its time.